ekiro/haps/docs/guide.rst

 - :code:`IDatabase`: Low-level data repository
 - :code:`IMailer`: One-method interface for mailing integration

-You need to tell *chaps* about your interfaces by using :code:`@base` class decorator, so it can resolve dependencies correctly.
+You need to tell *haps* about your interfaces by using :code:`@base` class decorator, so it can resolve dependencies correctly.

 .. note::
-    Be aware that you don't have to create a fully-featured interface, instead you can just define a base type, that's enough for *chaps*:
+    Be aware that you don't have to create a fully-featured interface, instead you can just define a base type, that's enough for *haps*:

     .. code-block:: python